SaipingZhang/PeQuENet/README.md

 ### 2.4.
 Pre-trained model

-Pre-trained model can be found here: [Pre-trained model](https://pan.baidu.com/s/1VC0BY8_7QoY21AkGv1jyVA) code: 5a5p
+Pre-trained model can be found here: [Pre-trained model](https://pan.baidu.com/s/1VC0BY8_7QoY21AkGv1jyVA) with extraction code: 5a5p